javiermolinar/javiermolinar.github.io/content/blog/prcommentfromllm.md

 ---
-title:  Why writing a good PR description is more important than ever
+title:  Writing a good pull request description is more important than ever
-description: A great PR description is no longer documentation—it’s the master prompt that tells humans and AI why your code exists and whether it should be merged.
+description: A great pull request description is no longer documentation, it’s the master prompt that tells humans and AI why your code exists and whether it should be merged.
 date: 2025-12-26
 tags: LLM, Pull Request, Engineering, Developer Experience, Code Review
 ---